 Alcohol has widespread systemic effects damaging vital organs by various underlying mechanisms.
 Among these mechanisms, alcohol production of a degradation product with destructive action on the human genetic structure has severe toxic effects.
 The metabolite links DNA elements of adjacent opposite strands changing their basic structure.

-With the discovery of the DNA destroying metabolite, researchers focused on drugs to reverse the action of the metabolite on the human genome.
+With the discovery of DNA destroying metabolites, researchers focused on drugs to reverse the action of the metabolite on the human genome.
 After the ingestion of alcohol, hepatocytes synthesize acetaldehyde as a by-product of alcohol metabolism.

 When acetaldehyde levels rise to a significant amount within the hepatocyte cells, they can become incorporated within the nucleus and react with the DNA strands.
 This reaction results in the integration of two DNA fragments forming Inter Strand Crosslinks (ICL).
 In healthy cells, the nucleus has the capacity to repair the ICL formed.
 However, when ICL are formed in large numbers and rapidly, the repair mechanisms can become quickly overwhelmed.